 Lab sessions are dedicated to students to work individually implementing the algorithms and codes already handled in the exercise sessions.
-The lecture instructor runs the sessions and assign grades for labs.
-The lab is to enable the students to master the techniques of problem solving and then writing efficient program for those problem.
-Equal emphasis is placed on both the abstract and concrete version of a concept so that the students learn about concepts itself and its implementation and application.
+The lab is to enable the students to master the techniques of problem solving and then writing efficient programs for those problems.
+Equal emphasis is placed on both the abstract and concrete versions of a concept so that the students learn about the concept itself and its implementation and application.

-CSIS 287 DATA STRUCTURES LAB
+CSIS 287 DATA STRUCTURE LAB

-The Data Structures Lab is to be taken simultaneously with the Data Structures I course (CSIS 202) and it aims at making student's competent in handling abstract concepts, using those concepts in problem solving, and then making these abstractions concrete using a programming language.
+The Data Structure Lab is to be taken simultaneously with the Data Structure course (CSIS 216) and it aims at making students competent in handling abstract concepts, using those concepts in problem solving, and then making these abstractions concrete using a programming language.